About apparent superluminal drives in generic gravity theories

-\begin{theorem}[Gao-Wald-Galloway statement]\lb{gw} Let $(M,g_{\mu\nu})$ a space time which do not admit null geodesics without conjugate points.
-Then, given a compact region $K$ in $M$ there exists a compact $K'$ containing $K$ such that, for any two points $p, q\notin K'$ and $q$ belonging to $J_+(p)-I_+(p)$, no causal curve $\gamma$ joining $p$ with $q$ can intersect $K$. \end{theorem}
+\textit{Gao-Wald-Galloway proposition:} Let $(M,g_{\mu\nu})$ a space time satisfying the Null Energy and Null Generic conditions.
+Then, given a compact region $K$ in $M$ there exists a compact $K'$ containing $K$ such that, for any two points $p, q\notin K'$ and $q$ belonging to $J_+(p)-I_+(p)$, no causal curve $\gamma$ joining $p$ with $q$ can intersect $K$. \\